-(1) The common stock outstanding as shown includes shares of common stock to be issued in this offering and our formation transactions and shares of restricted common stock to be issued to our independent directors, officers and employees upon completion of this offering and excludes (1) up to shares issuable upon exercise in full of the underwriters' option to purchase additional shares, (2) shares issuable upon exchange of outstanding OP units and (3) shares issuable upon exchange of LTIP units and (4) any shares of our restricted common stock that may be granted in the future to our independent directors, officers or other personnel under our equity incentive plan.
+(1) Adjusted pro forma issued and outstanding shares of common stock include (i) 13,333,333 shares sold in this offering, and (ii) issuance of 1,794,039 shares in the formation transactions including 1,000 shares representing our initial capitalization.
+The as adjusted common stock issued and outstanding excludes (1) up to 1,999,999 shares issuable upon exercise in full of the underwriters' option to purchase additional shares, (2) 455,961 shares issuable upon exchange of outstanding OP units and (3) 607,143 shares of our restricted common stock which we intend to grant, subject to vesting conditions, to our independent directors, officers or other personnel under our equity incentive plan.
 See "Our Management-Equity Incentive Plan."